 Libyan Investment Authority v Various Defendants (Ch D)

-Acting for a number of UK parties in a commercial conspiracy claim brought in respect of UK joint venture arrangements, including in a recent (successful) application to strike out ( EWHC 2952).
-Led by Vernon Flynn QC (Essex Court) and Jonathan Adkin QC (Serle Court) with Henry Warwick (Henderson Chambers).
+Acting for a number of UK parties in a commercial conspiracy claim brought in respect of UK joint venture arrangements, including in a (successful) application to strike out ( EWHC 2952), an amendment application ( EWHC ) and in the Court of Appeal on limitation issues ( EWCA Civ 1690).
+Led variously by Vernon Flynn QC (Essex Court), Patrick Green QC (Henderson Chambers), Jonathan Adkin QC (Serle Court) and Henry Warwick QC (Henderson Chambers).

 Chevron Corporation v Amazonia Recovery Limited & Others (Supreme Court, Gibraltar)

 Instructed as junior counsel in this case concerning an alleged commercial conspiracy arising from US$18 billion judgment in respect of environmental pollution in Ecuador and associated proceedings in New York and elsewhere.
 Led by Vernon Flynn QC (Essex Court), Patrick Green QC (Henderson Chambers) and Jonathan Adkin QC (Serle Court).